-The table set forth below lists the directors and senior officers of the Company as at January 15, 2002, indicating their names, municipalities of residence, their respective positions and offices held with the Company, their principal occupation within the five preceding years and their length of service to the Company.
+The table set forth below lists the directors and senior officers of the Company as at January 15, 2003, indicating their names, municipalities of residence, their respective positions and offices held with the Company, their principal occupation within the five preceding years and their length of service to the Company.

-Name, Place of Residence and Position with Company Present and Principal Occupation during the last five years Date of Appointment as Director Derek W. Spratt Vancouver, B.C.
-Chairman and Chief Strategist Chief Strategist of the Company from September 1, 2001 to Present; Chief Executive Officer of the Company from April 18, 1996 to August 31, 2001; President of the Company from November 7, 1996 to September 6, 2000.
-April 18, 1996 Robert J. Gayton, (1)(3) PH.D, FCA West Vancouver, B.C.
-Director Business Consultant from 1990 to Present; Vice President, Finance/Chief Financial Officer of Western Copper Holdings Limited from October 1995 to Present.
+Name, Place of Residence and Position with Company Present and Principal Occupation during the last five years Date of Appointment as Director Ronald P. Erickson, (1) (2)(3) Seattle, Washington Chairman (Independent of Management) Chairman of eCharge Corporation from November 1999 to Present; Chief Executive Officer of eCharge Corporation from August 1998 to November 1999; Chairman and Chief Executive Officer of Globaltel Resources Inc. (a telecommunications service company) from January 1996 to August 1998.
+October 27, 1997 Robert J. Gayton, (1)(2)(3) PH.D, FCA West Vancouver, B.C.
+Director (Independent of Management) Business Consultant from 1990 to Present; Vice President, Finance/Chief Financial Officer of Western Copper Holdings Limited from October 1995 to Present.
 Director/Officer of several additional private and public companies.
-February 23, 1995
+February 23, 1995 Vincent P. Luciano (2)(3) Port Jefferson Station, New York Director (Independent of Management) Vice President, Product Management, Symbol Technologies from January 2000 to Present; Sr. Director, Product Management from January 1998 to December 2000; Director, Product Management from June 1997 to December 1998; Senior Manager, Product Management, Symbol Technologies from February 1995 to May 1997.
+August 15, 2002